Bradley Griffin

 Rooms change when the speaker has done it.

-Market strategy, competition, and AI — delivered by an operator with two exits, one for eight figures, a NASDAQ acquisition story, and the composure of a 75th Ranger Regiment veteran.
+I talk about market strategy, competition, and AI, as an operator with two exits, a NASDAQ acquisition story, and a stage tested by live statewide broadcast.
 No recycled frameworks, no motivational filler.
-Real decisions, real numbers, and what they cost.
+Just real decisions, real numbers, and what they cost.

 Each keynote is built from operating experience, tuned to the room, and backed by numbers the audience can verify.
-Formats run from 30-minute keynote to half-day working session.
+Formats run from a 30-minute keynote to a half-day working session.

 01